 Since its founding in 1966, CAF has grown to become one of the largest cultural organizations in Chicago.
 In 2016, CAF reached more than 672,000 people through its 85 docent-led tours, as well as exhibitions, lectures, education programs and online tools.
 The new location is easily accessible for visitors and centrally located for tours, allowing CAF to add to its current historic architecture tours and tell new stories about contemporary architecture along the Chicago River, Lakeshore East and North Michigan Avenue.

-In addition, the CAC will house a custom-designed lecture hall, a hands-on design studio and new retail space for CAF’s award-winning shop.
-The foundation’s 70 employees will be relocated to 111 East Wacker as well, in offices above the CAC.
+The Center will also house a custom-designed lecture hall, a hands-on design studio and new retail space for CAF’s award-winning shop.
+The foundation’s 70 employees will be relocated to 111 East Wacker as well, in offices above the Center.

 “Architecturally the building is a gem,” said Gordon Gill, founding partner of Adrian Smith + Gordon Gill Architecture.
 “The design will create a dynamic and elegant space for CAF that promotes patrons to fully engage in the influence Chicago has on global architecture.
 The large volume of space fronting the Chicago River also creates an inviting and interactive atmosphere for visitors.”